 The presence of dogs in schools is becoming increasingly frequent as the potential benefits of children’s interaction with pets of all species, but particularly dogs, is more widely recognised and promoted in some quarters.
-The growing popularity of dogs in society also makes it more likely that parents at the school gates will be accompanied by their canine family members and local dog owners may try to utilise school grounds to exercise their pets, without due consideration for the safety or health of others.
+The popularity of dogs in society also makes it more likely that parents at the school gates will be accompanied by their canine family members and local dog owners may try to utilise school grounds to exercise their pets, without due consideration for the safety or health of others.

 These circumstances will undoubtedly introduce risks that will need to be evaluated and appropriately controlled by the schools governors and management team, and it begins with clarifying the reasons and purpose for having dogs on school premises and what is to be gained.

-Some of these dogs take part in short periodic visits with their volunteer owner/handler to provide educational support opportunities such as the Kennel Club Foundation’s ‘Bark and Read’ initiative, working with individuals or small groups of children with reading etc. Whilst other dogs take part in more structured activities as part of a therapeutic programme or practice, where a trained therapist/handler will often work with the dog to provide comfort and reassurance to a child who is anxious, withdrawn or lacking self-confidence or who perhaps needs additional emotional or behavioural support following a traumatic life event such as bereavement.
+Some of these dogs take part in short periodic visits with their volunteer owner / handler to provide educational support opportunities such as the Kennel Club Foundation’s ‘Bark and Read’ initiative, working with individuals or small groups of children with reading etc. Whilst other dogs take part in more structured activities as part of a therapeutic programme or practice, where a trained therapist / handler will often work with the dog to provide comfort and re-assurance to a child who is anxious, withdrawn or lacking self-confidence or who perhaps needs additional emotional or behavioural support following a traumatic life event such as bereavement.

 In the UK therapy dogs are not considered to be assistance dogs – this is because an assistance dog is legally permitted to accompany its client, owner, or partner, at all times and in all places.
 A therapy dog does not have these same legal privileges.